Reading Time: 4 minutes

 If you are a skinny scarecrow, as I once was, don’t settle for the cheap “I want to get bigger” goal.

-Set a specific amount of muscle mass that you want to build and focus on doing everything you can to add that muscle mass.
+Set a specific amount of muscle mass that you want to build and then focus on doing everything you can to add that muscle to your frame.
 This is how you set goals and achieve them.

 If you are fat and flabby, don’t settle for the token “I want to lose weight” goal.

-Set a specific goal to lose a certain amount of body fat and focus on doing everything that you can to drop that fat.
-This is how you set goals and achieve them.
+Set a specific goal to lose a certain amount of body fat and then focus on doing everything that you can to then drop that fat.
+This is how you set goals and also achieve them.

 I’ll leave you with a story about a guy I know.